KaushikPalani/Prediction_of_SpaceX_Falcon9_Landing/README.md

 Space X is evolving to be the most successful company in the technology of reusing the rockets and therby reducing the cost.
 This capstone project tries to predict the landing of falcon 9 reusable rocket without rocket science and just based on available data and Machine learning.

 The project involves understanding data collection, pre-processing and engineering and the application of ML.
+All the processes are performed on **IBM Watson studio cloud platform and IBM Db2 SQL cloud database**.

 This includes
  - Data Collection through API